NHS-Dev/geomet-nsrps-streamflow-tutorials/qgis/QGIS_DHPS_WMS_tutorial.md

 ![Select layer with style](images/07_add_wms_layer_with_style.PNG)

 Choosing "RiverDischarge" is the default style that is already open.
-To support the "Identify Features" function in the last step of this tutorial, let's set "Maximum Number of GetFeatureInfo Results" to 1.
+To support the "Identify Features" function in this tutorial, let's set "Maximum Number of GetFeatureInfo Results" to 1.
 Click "Add".

 ![River discharge true default](images/08_river_discharge_true_default.PNG)